isomoth/project-happy-thoughts/code/README.md

 # Happy Thoughts App

-A Twitter-inspired app made with React and Technigo's API.
+A Twitter-inspired app made with React.
+It fetches data from my own backend API (link at the end of this document).

 ## Features

 - Design based on external guidelines, to practice following it as closely as possible.
+(NOTE: The UI is based on Technigo's own design.)
 - Mobile-first responsive styling.
 - Use of flexbox for the layout.
 - User input ("happy thoughts") sorted from newest to oldest.